sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 Then we need to decide what checks we need to execute in order to see if the person is the right fit for our requirements?
 How do we design a test plan for the interview?

+### 1. Let's say we are hiring a manual tester to the team where there's already one manual tester.

+As we already have one manual tester in the team, it means that this hiring is only viable when the constraint is the performance: when our manual tester can't cope with the load.

+**NB**: We assume here that there's no more optimal way to deal with the load on our tester

+Let's say that our manual tester is most occupied with two kinds of activities: regular regression testing for each release (every two weeks) and testing new features.

+To test the new features, our manual tester participates in two kinds of activities:
+- requirements testing and creating test plans and test cases for the feature before the development phase
+- Testing the feature after the development according to the test plan

+To do regression testing, our manual tester goes through the whole project’s test documentation and reruns manually all the testplans.

+These are the requirements, and we tested them to see if they make sense.

+Essentially, we are hiring a person who would help with handling these tasks.

+This means that we need to test the candidate’s ability to handle these tasks, we need to

+- list tasks required for this type of testing
+- from this list of tasks come up with questions